adbar/trafilatura/README.md

-Trafilatura is [widely used](https://trafilatura.readthedocs.io/en/latest/used-by.html) and integrated into [thousands of projects](https://github.com/adbar/trafilatura/network/dependents>) by companies like HuggingFace and IBM as well as research centers at the Allen Institute, Stanford, the Tokyo Institute of Technology, or the University of Munich.
+Trafilatura is [widely used](https://trafilatura.readthedocs.io/en/latest/used-by.html) and integrated into [thousands of projects](https://github.com/adbar/trafilatura/network/dependents>) by companies like HuggingFace, IBM, and Microsoft Research as well as institutions like the Allen Institute, Stanford, the Tokyo Institute of Technology, and the University of Munich.